-Many backyards are already aglow with magical lightning bugs —or fireflies, as many people call them.
+Many backyards are already aglow with magical fireflies—or lightning bugs as many people call them.
 On warm evenings, there’s nothing better than sitting and watching them light up the night.
-Here are a few facts you may not know about these fascinating insects:
+Here are a few fascinating facts about fireflies you may not know.

-- It turns out that it’s not just the adult lightning bugs that light up.
+- It turns out that it’s not just the adult firefly that lights up.
 Among some species, the eggs glow, and the eggs of certain species will flash if you tap them gently.
 Most larva – often called glowworms – are also capable of producing light.

-- No man-made light source can claim to be entirely energy efficient, but a lightning bug’s glowing tail uses 100% of the energy it produces to emit light.
+- They’re energy efficient.
+No man-made light source can claim to be entirely energy efficient, but a firefly’s glowing tail uses 100% of the energy it produces to emit light.
 By comparison, the average incandescent lightbulb releases 90% of its energy as heat and 10% as light, while fluorescent bulbs release 30% as heat and 70% as light.

-- Most people recognize lightning bugs by the greenish light they produce, but not all of them make yellow or green light.
+- Not all fireflies make yellow or green light.
 Pyractomena lightning bugs, for instance, create orange light.
 In the southern United States, you may chance across Phausis reticulata, or the Blue Ghost lightning bug.
-Blue Ghosts don’t flash at all, instead they produce a soft but steady blue glow.
-Other lightning bugs, particularly those that live in the western United States, don’t light up at all.
+Blue Ghosts don’t flash at all, instead, they produce a soft but steady blue glow.
+Others, particularly those that live in the western United States, don’t light up at all.

-- Some lightning bugs can actually synchronize their flashes.
+- Some fireflies can actually synchronize their flashes.
 In the United States, there is only one synchronous species – Photinus carolinus—and there are only a few spots to watch as they put on one of nature’s greatest light shows.
 You can catch a glimpse in the Allegheny National Forest in Pennsylvania or the Congaree National Park in South Carolina.
 The best place to watch, however, is the Great Smoky Mountains National Park in Tennessee.
 People flock to this park every May and June to watch as thousands of lightning bugs produce perfectly timed flashes.

-- Lightning bugs help save lives.
-Researchers have discovered that the luciferase produced by lightning bugs is useful for anything from detecting blood clots to tracking the efficacy of cancer medications.
-In fact, scientists have learned how to make synthetic luciferase, which means that the medical industry no longer needs to harvest this bioluminescent chemical from lightning bugs.
+- They help save lives.
+Researchers have discovered that the luciferase produced by fireflies is useful for anything from detecting blood clots to tracking the efficacy of cancer medications.
+In fact, scientists have learned how to make synthetic luciferase, which means that the medical industry no longer needs to harvest this bioluminescent chemical from them.

-- Lightning bugs have surprisingly short life spans – only one season.
+- They have surprisingly short life spans – only one season.
 They spend most of their adult lives searching for a mate.
 Once mated, the females lay their eggs and die shortly thereafter.
 New crops hatch the following spring and the cycle starts over!

-Watch this real-time footage of the Tennessee lightning bugs lighting up the sky in the Great Smoky Mountains:
+Watch this footage of the Tennessee Fireflies lighting up the sky in the Great Smoky Mountains: